thezelus/slots/README.md

 ![Next time](https://github.com/thezelus/slots/blob/master/images/nextTime.png)

-Number of spins can passed as an argument.
+Number of spins be can passed as an argument.
 For example the command will print results for 10 spins.

 ```
 $ slots 10